chswx/ldm-ingest/README.md

 ## Many Thanks

-Many thanks to @blairblends, @edarc and @UpdraftNetworks for infrastructure and seeding the initial code for this project.
+Many thanks to @blairblends, @edarc and @chswx\LDMIngest for infrastructure and seeding the initial code for this project.